Capacitor Testing (Simple Methods, 2024)

 ESR is short for equivalent series resistance.

-The interesting part of ESR value is: it can be measured correctly even if the capacitor is inside the circuit board.
+The interesting part of ESR value is: that it can be measured correctly even if the capacitor is inside the circuit board.

 Good capacitor